 - 1. Connect your ground extension wire (as described above) to your second ground terminal at the regulator.
 Connect the other end of the extension to the ground probe of the test light.
-Turn your ignition switch to the ON position if the regulator's brown (ignition) wire is connected to an oil pressure switch, connect a jump wire across the oil pressure switch. - 2.
+Turn your ignition switch to the ON position -- if the regulator's brown (ignition) wire is connected to an oil pressure switch, connect a jump wire across the oil pressure switch. - 2.
 Apply the test light's positive probe to the red (power) wire in regulator's black 4-wire plug.
 If the test light does not illuminate, follow the red (power) wire to its source (at the battery, alternator output or common side of the battery switch) and test for power there. - 3.
 If the red (power) wire has power at that location, replace the 10-amp fuse in the red (power) wire and re-check for power at the regulator wiring plug.
 If the wire has no power at the regulator end, inspect for damage along the length of the wire and repair/replace as needed. - 4.
 If the red (power) wire lights the test lamp, but the regulator display remains unlit, apply the positive probe of the tester to the brown (ignition) wire.
 If the test lamp remains unlit, follow the brown (ignition) wire to its source and test the source with your test lamp.
-If the source illuminates the test lamp, repair or replace any damaged wire or connectors needed until the test lamp indicates current at the regulator end of the brown (ignition) wire. - 5.
-If the regulator is a Max Charge MC-612, follow the same testing guidelines for the Positive Battery Sense wire.
-Repair/replace damaged wire, connectors or fusing, as needed.
+If the source illuminates the test lamp, repair or replace any damaged wire or connectors needed until the test lamp indicates current at the regulator end of the brown (ignition) wire.

-If the regulator display is illuminated, yet charging is not occurring (be sure to wait beyond the 45-second delay before taking test readings:
+If the regulator display is illuminated, yet charging is not occurring (be sure to wait beyond the 45-second delay before taking test readings):